mobxjs/mobx/docs/configuration.md

 **Note:** using propTypes on components that are wrapped with `observer` might trigger false positives for this rule.

-#### `reactionRequiresObservable: boolean = false`
+#### `reactionRequiresObservable: boolean`

 Warns when a reaction (e.g. `autorun`) is created without accessing any observables.
-Use this to check whether you are unnecessarily wrapping React components with `observer`, wrapping functions with `action`, or find cases where you simply forgot to make some data structures or properties observable.
+Use this to check whether you are unnecessarily wrapping React components with `observer`, wrapping functions with `action`, or find cases where you simply forgot to make some data structures or properties observable. **Default: `false`**

 ```javascript
 configure({ reactionRequiresObservable: true })
 ```

-#### `disableErrorBoundaries: boolean = false`
+#### `disableErrorBoundaries: boolean`

 By default, MobX will catch and re-throw exceptions happening in your code to make sure that a reaction in one exception does not prevent the scheduled execution of other, possibly unrelated, reactions.
 This means exceptions are not propagated back to the original causing code and therefore you won't be able to catch them using try/catch.

 By disabling error boundaries, exceptions can escape derivations.
-This might ease debugging, but might leave MobX and by extension your application in an unrecoverable broken state.
+This might ease debugging, but might leave MobX and by extension your application in an unrecoverable broken state. **Default: `false`**.

 This option is great for unit tests, but remember to call `_resetGlobalState` after each test, for example by using `afterEach` in jest, for example:

 ```js